gittygupta/detr-torch/readme.md

 [tbd]

 ## Comparison
 The current SOTA object detection is done by Google's [EfficientDet](https://github.com/xuannianz/EfficientDet).
-Due to hardware constraints, I have used EfficientDet-D1 having number of parameters = 6.6M.
+Due to hardware constraints, EfficientDet-D1 has been used, which has 6.6M parameters.
 The Transformer (odd 17M parameters) on the other hand uses ResNet50 as the backbone (odd 23M parameters) with a total of 42M parameters.
 The results are as follows:

 <p align="center">
     <img alt="Transformer" src="samples/22.jpg" width="45%">